About a Boy (Homeland): Plot

-The morning after they sleep together, Aayan (Suraj Sharma) announces to Carrie (Claire Danes) that he's changed his mind and prepares to leave the safehouse.
-To get him to stay, Carrie has to warn him that both the CIA and ISI are actively hunting him.
+The morning after they sleep together, Aayan (Suraj Sharma) announces to Carrie (Claire Danes) that he has changed his mind and prepares to leave the safehouse.
+To get him to stay, Carrie has to warn him that both the CIA and the ISI are actively hunting him.
 Later that day, Carrie conducts her first interview of Aayan.
 She delves into Aayan's relationship with his uncle, Haissam Haqqani (Numan Acar).
 When Carrie floats the rumor that Haqqani is still alive, Aayan gets very disconcerted, maintaining that Haqqani is dead and that he saw the body himself.

 En route to the United States, Saul (Mandy Patinkin) sees Farhad Ghazi at Benazir Bhutto International Airport.
 Following Ghazi into a bathroom, Saul is attacked by two other men and given an injection which renders him unconscious.
 Saul is taken out of the airport in a wheelchair.
 Ghazi phones Tasneem Qureishi (Nimrat Kaur), telling her "It is done".

 Carrie opens up to Aayan by telling him about her baby.
 She veils the truth by saying the baby's father was a fellow journalist who was killed when Carrie sent him on an assignment that was too dangerous.
 The two have sex again that night, during which Aayan notices Carrie starting to cry.
-Aayan worriedly asks if he's hurting her or doing something wrong, to which she covers her tears with a lie that he just makes her happy.
+Aayan worriedly asks if he is hurting her or doing something wrong, to which she covers her tears with a lie that he just makes her happy.